 The VLT also offers the possibility to combine the light from the four UTs to work as an interferometer.
 The Very Large Telescope Interferometer (VLTI), with its own suite of instruments, ultimately providing imagery at the milliarcsecond level as well as astrometry at 10 microarcsecond precision.
 In addition to the 8.2-metre diameter telescopes the VLTI is complemented by four 1.8-metre diameter Auxiliary Telescopes (AT) to improve its imaging capabilities and enable full nighttime use on a year-round basis.

 Two telescopes for imaging surveys are also in operation at Paranal, the VLT Survey Telescope (VST, 2.6-metre diameter) for the visible, and the Visible and Infrared Survey Telescope for Astronomy (VISTA, 4.1-metre) for the infrared.

 La Silla Observatory

-See the Chajnantor site in Google Maps with images from the public.
+See the Chajnantor site on Google Maps, including photos from members of the public.

-ALMA was inaugurated in 2013, but early scientific observations with a partial array had already begun in 2011.
+ALMA was inaugurated in 2013, but early scientific observations using a partial array already began in 2011.

 ESO has been working together with its user community of European astronomers and astrophysicists to define the new giant telescope needed by the middle of the next decade: the Extremely Large Telescope (ELT).
 The ELT will be the largest optical/near-infrared telescope in the world: the world’s biggest eye on the sky.
 The mirror stretches over almost half the length of a soccer field.

-The site of the ELT will be Cerro Armazones, 20 kilometres from Paranal, site of the VLT.
+The site of the ELT will be Cerro Armazones, 20 kilometres from Paranal, which is the site of the VLT.